William Boyd to pen new Bond novel set in late 1960s

 With the original James Bond movie "Dr. No" celebrating its 50th anniversary this year, and the release in October of new Bond film "Skyfall," there will be plenty of buzz to build on ahead of the novel's release.

-The Bond catalogue is one of the most prized in publishing, with global sales totalling more than 100 million copies.
+The Bond catalogue is one of the most prized in publishing, with global sales totaling more than 100 million copies.

 Ian Fleming's estate said earlier this year it had signed a 10-year deal with the Random House Group to publish the James Bond back list both in print and e-book format.

-Boyd said the negotiations with the Fleming estate took a bit longer to finalise than his decision to take up the challenge when he was first asked to be the next Bond author.
+Boyd said the negotiations with the Fleming estate took a bit longer to finalize than his decision to take up the challenge when he was first asked to be the next Bond author.

 "I should be so lucky was my instant response."